Static determinability

 R=5 - sum of all reactions for our supports

-J=0 - number of internal joints, none
+J=0 - number of internal joints, not present

 3 - number of equilibrium equations